 Navy Midshipmen Football

-As you probably are aware, the Navy Midshipmen football team represents the United States Naval Academy in the American Athletic Conference (which it joined in 2015).
+The Navy Midshipmen football team represents the U.S. Naval Academy in the American Athletic Conference (which it joined in 2015).
 And while most of the familiarity with Navy's football program comes from its yearly matchup with Army, the Midshipmen have had some notably strong seasons in recent years as well.

-We've got a few recommended resources to help you bet with insight on CFB in Maryland:
+We've got a few recommended resources to help you bet with insight on college football:

 Maryland Terrapins Men's Basketball

-Like it's football team, Maryland's basketball squad made the transition from the ACC to the Big Ten in 2014, and the Terps have been pretty competitive in their new setting.
-They've made the NCAA Tournament four times in six tries since, including a run to the Sweet Sixteen in 2016.
+Like its football team, Maryland's basketball squad made the transition from the ACC to the Big Ten in 2014, and the Terps have been pretty competitive in their new setting.

 Navy Midshipmen Men's Basketball